 Having clean master data allows you to better track your metrics.
 Prometheus Master Data-as-a-Service guarantees you’re operating on clean data and a standardized taxonomy.
 Cleansing and sustainment of the data are offered as a subscription service, ensuring the data stays clean.
-Jeff Kinard, SVP of Strategic Partnerships at Prometheus Group, discusses the benefits of this approach in this audio interview.

 Once the data is clean, you must keep it that way.
 In addition to historical data, you’ll want to track and analyze the new, incoming data as you go forward.
 Every day, work orders are being executed, equipment is inspected, the results logged, and assets are generating their own operating and sensor recordings.
 Your data had errors before.
 How do you ensure the newly generated data is error free?